 Light chemical peels

+A light chemical peel makes use of glycolic acid or salicylic acid and is the mildest form of the treatment.
 Superficial chemical peels are excellent for exfoliating the outermost layer of the epidermis, removing dead and damaged skin cells and refreshing the skin’s glow.
+We use light peels for the following:

 After your first few light peels, your skin may have some redness and irritation, but as your skin becomes more exfoliated this will pass and your skin will simply glow after your peel.
-Light peels can be done on a regular basis to keep your skin looking its best.
+Because of its mildness, a light chemical peel can be administered to the patient once a week for up to six weeks, depending on the results that they want to achieve.

 Medium chemical peels